Preparing the Vessel

 Plants are a way civilisations can store memory.
 In this two-way relationship, not only do we receive medicine and expansive teaching from plants, but we can implant them with knowledge too.
 Just as we become educated from engaging them, they become educated by the experiences we expose them to.
 Civilisations that recognise this exchange would use plant wisdom to carry and transfer knowledge through time.
 This self-propagates and is propagated, as it is seen as valuable by the attending culture, and the coded knowledge held within them reveals itself in appropriate settings later down the stream of time.

-I say “through time”, though they are also portals into other dimensions where time has little meaning.
-So these parallel kingdoms are vehicles through which timeless wisdom travels.
+I say “through time” in the broader sense, as they are also portals into other dimensions where time has little meaning.
+These parallel kingdoms are vehicles through which timeless wisdom travels.

 Plant preparations are an external alchemy, mirroring and activating the internal alchemy of what we can do within the container of our own being.